CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

     ![](images/L03/image58.png)

-    >**Note**: If you receive the error message as **could not retrive the connector data**, Wait for few mins (5-10 mins) to get theconnector data updated.
-If that doesn' work, you can delete the imported connector and perform the **steps 5-10** in the **Task 2: Import solution** task again then try to open the connector.
+    >**Note**: If you receive the error message as **could not retrive the connector data**, wait for few mins (5-10 mins) to get the connector data updated.
+If that doesn't work, you can delete the imported connector and perform the **steps 5-10** in the **Task 2: Import solution** task again then try to open the connector.

 3. Click **Edit**.
 4. Select the **Test** tab from the dropdown.